siduction/sidu-manual/data/en/0206-iso-dl_en.md

-% Download and burn siduction ISO
+% Download and integrity check of ISOs

-## Downloading and burning the ISO
+## Downloading the ISO

 ### siduction ISO download